Post 2: Gratitude — The Essence of Islam

 (This last point — about why were humans created in the first place — requires some more elaboration, and I cannot do justice to it here.
 I leave that to the another post.)

 So, No. He does not need anything.
-There is nothing we can give him that He doesn’t already have… perhaps, save one: the Realization of his blessings to us.
+There is nothing we can give him that He doesn’t already have… perhaps, save one: the Realization of His blessings to us.
 Which leads to Gratitude.
 Which leads to His Praise.
-Which leads to our loving Him with free will.
+Which leads to our loving Him with our free will.

 The first lesson of the Quran, which is also the most fundamental expectation of God from humans in Islam is one word: Gratitude.
 In Arabic, the word is Hamd.